Wil3on/Nordvic_GameAP/README.md

 ```
 ***
 > [!NOTE]
-> GameAP tips & tricks: gameapctl
-> GameAP Control
-> gameapctrl is a tool for managing GameAP environment parts.
+> GameAP tips & tricks: gameapctl.
+GameAP Control.
+Gameapctrl is a tool for managing GameAP environment parts.
 You can easily install or upgrade GameAP using this utily.

 > [!WARNING]
-> Install complete set (API+Daemon) using GameAP Control:
+> **Install complete set (API+Daemon) using GameAP Control:**
 ```
 gameapctl panel install \
   --path=/var/www/gameap \